WeiJian032897/SmartSpend-Report/README.md

 # smartspend-report
-The place that users see their financial report.
+This repo is associated with SmartSpend-ExpenseTrackerApp.The place that users see their financial report.